SimuStruct Dataset (0.1)

 Dataset structure

-In each folder, you will find 4 csv files that describe the plate’s geometry, the corresponding mesh geometry and topology, and the von Mises stress measurements, as shown in Figure 3.
+Each dataset sample is stored in a folder labeled with its respective sample ID.
+Inside each folder, you’ll find four csv files detailing the plate’s geometry, mesh geometry and topology, and von Mises stress measurements, as illustrated in Figure 3.

-• circular_holes.csv: This file contains information about the six holes in the plate.
-Each row represents a hole, with the first two columns being the x and y coordinates of the hole’s centre and the third column being the hole’s radius.
-There are six holes in total, so the shape of the array stored in this file is 6 x 3.
+• circular_holes.csv: This file provides data for the six holes in the plate.
+Each row corresponds to a hole, with the first two columns representing the x and y coordinates of the hole’s center, and the third column representing the hole’s radius.
+Since there are six holes, the array stored in this file has a shape of 6 x 3.

-Along with the dataset, you can also find a jupyter notebook with the necessary steps to read and plot the SimuStruct dataset.
+Included with the dataset is a Jupyter notebook that provides the necessary steps to read and plot the SimuStruct dataset.

-• Material science research: study the effect of holes on the stress distribution and mechanical properties of a plate under uniaxial tension.
+• Material Science Research: Investigate how the presence and arrangement of holes affect stress distribution and the overall mechanical properties of a plate under uniaxial tension.
+This dataset provides valuable insights for material behavior studies.

 Acknowledgements